o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

   }
   ```

-**Character**
+**Animation**

-- Do not include `.` character in names for animations in you DCC tool as this can fail at import time. [#12342](https://github.com/o3de/o3de/issues/12342)
+- Do not include `.` in names for animations in you DCC tool as this can fail at import time. [#12342](https://github.com/o3de/o3de/issues/12342)

-- Ensure a level is opened before accessing the scene settings tool. [#12414](https://github.com/o3de/o3de/issues/12414)
+- Some animations crash in the scene settings tool when a level isn't opened.
+Ensure a level is opened before accessing the scene settings tool. [#12414](https://github.com/o3de/o3de/issues/12414)

+**UI**

+- In the UI Editor, the Curve Editor is not functional. [#11616](https://github.com/o3de/o3de/issues/11616)

+- In the UI Editor, modifying keys may crash the Editor. [#12219](https://github.com/o3de/o3de/issues/12219)

 **Prefab**